dmitry-savchenkov/my-favourite-songs-app/README.md

 - Suggest the way to establish communication between micro frontend applications
 - How would you implement deployment of the application?
 - How would you implement CI/CD for the application?
+- How would you add monitoring for each individual application?
+(What metrics would you track?).
 - Suggest testing strategy for the application.

 ### User Stories